 As part of the title and registration process, a Certificate of Insurance will be requested from the sub-recipient prior to taking delivery of a vehicle(s).
-When submitting the insurance certificate, the sub-recipient must include the appropriate Agreement number and project description.
+When submitting the insurance certificate to minscertificate@azdot.gov, the sub-recipient must include the appropriate Agreement number and project description.
 A breakout of coverage, effective insurance dates, and ADOT being listed as Additional Insured/Loss Payee and lien holder is verified by ADOT at the time of submission.
-In addition, a current copy of the Certificate must be submitted at the time of Annual Vehicle Inspection.

-Sub-recipients and/or insurance carriers (on behalf of the sub-recipient) will be required to submit ongoing Certificate of Insurance renewals with endorsements and the required insurance checklist to mbb mpd@azdot.gov.
-The subject line of the e-mail shall contain the contract number and name of Recipient.
-The body will state "please review.".
+Sub-recipients and/or insurance carriers (on behalf of the sub-recipient) will be required to submit ongoing Certificate of Insurance renewals with endorsements and the required insurance checklist to mlb_mpd@azdot.gov.
+The subject line of the e-mail shall contain the grant agreement number and name of Recipient.
+The body will state "please review."
 Renewal insurance should be provided to ADOT 30 days prior to the renewal date.
-Written notice of any changes or cancellations of a sub-recipients insurance coverage must be provided to minsurance@azdot.gov within thirty days of the occurrence.
+Written notice of any changes or cancellations of a sub-recipients insurance coverage must be provided to mlb_mpd@azdot.gov within thirty days of the occurrence.